MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 Dynamic Order Tracking, with its simultaneous creation of action messages in the planning worksheet, is not a part of the supply planning system in [!INCLUDE[prod_short](includes/prod_short.md)].
 This feature links, in real-time, the demand and the quantities that could cover them, whenever a new demand or supply is created or changed.

 For example, if the user enters or changes a sales order, the dynamic order tracking system will instantly search for the appropriate supply to cover the demand.
-This could be from inventory or from an expected supply order (such as a purchase order or a works order).
+This could be from inventory or from an expected supply order (such as a purchase order or a production order).
 When a supply source is found, the system creates a link between the demand and the supply, and displays it in view-only pages that are accessed from the involved document lines.
 When appropriate supply cannot be found, the dynamic order tracking system creates action messages in the planning worksheet with supply plan suggestions reflecting the dynamic balancing.
 Accordingly, the dynamic order tracking system offers a very basic planning system that can be of help both to the planner and other roles in the internal supply chain.

 Accordingly, Dynamic Order Tracking can be considered a tool that assists the user in assessing whether to accept supply order suggestions.
 From the supply side, a user can see which demand has created the supply, and from the demand side, which supply should cover the demand.